Small Faces: Early stage performances (1965)

-The Decca years (1965–67)
+Decca years (1965–67)

 Signing to Decca and first two singles (1965)

 The band signed a management contract with management impresario Don Arden, and they were in turn signed to Decca Records for recording.
 They released a string of high-energy mod/soul singles on the label.
-Their debut single was in 1965 with "Whatcha Gonna Do About It", a Top 20 UK singles chart hit.
+Their debut single, "Whatcha Gonna Do About It", was releaased in August 1965 and became a Top 20 UK singles chart hit.
 Marriott and Lane are credited with creating the instrumental to the song, "borrowing" the guitar riff from the Solomon Burke record "Everybody Needs Somebody to Love".
-The lyrics were co-written by Drifters band member Ian Samwell (who wrote one of the first British rock'n'roll records, "Move It") and Brian Potter.
+The lyrics were co-written by the Drifters band member Ian Samwell (who wrote one of the first British rock'n'roll records, "Move It") and Brian Potter.

-The group failed to capitalise on the success of their first single with the follow-up which was written by Marriott/Lane, the hard-edged mod number "I've Got Mine".
+The group failed to capitalise on the success of their first single with the follow-up, which was written by Marriott/Lane, the hard-edged mod number "I've Got Mine".
 The band appeared as themselves in a 1965 crime film titled Dateline Diamonds starring Kenneth Cope as the band's manager and it featured the band playing their second single release.
 Arden thought the band's song would receive publicity from the film; however, the film's UK release was delayed, and "I've Got Mine" subsequently failed to chart despite receiving good reviews.

 Shortly thereafter, Jimmy Winston left the band for an acting and music solo career.
 He went on to succeed as an actor in TV, film and became a successful business man.
 In a 2000 interview, Kenney Jones said the reason Winston was fired from the band was because "He (Winston) got above his station and tried to compete with Steve Marriott."
 Winston subsequently said he left the group over conflicts between Arden and Winston's brother.